 Once your site has been approved to begin screening subjects, you will receive a formal approval letter.
 An initial shipment of supplies will be sent from the ADCS by Federal Express for receipt within 7-10 working days.
-All case report forms and worksheets are available online at http://adni.ucsd.edu.
+All case report forms and worksheets are available online at http:// adni.ucsd.edu.
 For instructions on printing case report forms please see the Data Entry Manual.
 A detailed inventory list will accompany each initial shipment.

-The initial shipment will include the following materials:

-- Procedures Manual

-- □ Subject binders with visit tabs

-- □ ADAS word lists

-- □ Fed-ex airbills (to NCRAD and U Penn)

-- □ Sample Identification labels (for VI and V2: ApoE, Cell Immortalization and Biomarker samples)

-Sites will also be sent lumbar puncture kits from the ADCS.
-Please see the Cerebral Spinal Fluid Collection pages for detailed lists of these kit contents.

-The following items must be requested by completing an ADNI supply request form:

-- Boston Naming Test booklet

-- □ ADAS Kit

-- □ WAIS-R Digit Symbol Key

-ADAS Word Lists are available in Spanish and should be requested only if you have a Spanish-speaking subject scheduled for a Screening Visit.

-To request resupply or to report damaged or missing items, please email support@adni.ucsd.edu.

-Once the site has been approved to enroll for ADNI, Covance will be notified to send a supply of clinical laboratory kits.
-To ensure that subject visits go smoothly, please inventory all supplies as soon as you receive them.

-- □ Screening Laboratory Sample Kits

-- ApoE kits

-- Cell Immortalization kits

-- □ Biomarker kits (identical for each visit)

-- □ Urine Collection Containers
+The initial shipment will include the following mat □ Procedures Manual □ Subject binders with visit tabs □ ADAS word lists □ Fed-ex airbills (to NCRAD and U Penn) □ Sample Identification labels (for VI and V2: Apole Sites will also be sent lumbar puncture kits from the A Collection pages for detailed lists of these kit contents The following items must be requested by completing Boston Naming Test booklet ADAS Kit WAIS-R Digit Symbol Key ADAS Word Lists are available in Spanish and have a Spanish-speaking subject scheduled for To request resupply or to report damaged or missing item ns, please email support@adni.ucsd.edu .
+Once the site has been approved to enroll for ADNI, C clinical laboratory kits.
+To ensure that subject visits go as you receive them.
+Screening Laboratory Sample Kits ApoE kits Cell Immortalization kits Biomarker kits (identical for each visit) Urine Collection Containers smoothly, please inventory all supplies as soon Shipping Boxes - Ambient